 UC-DRN is delivering activities that are synergistic and achieved through a coalition of researchers, administrators, students, and partners.
 They are divided into the following five categories:

 2. INCUBATING INNOVATIVE RESEARCH: A UC-based effort to incubate innovative research on resilience will begin with seed grants and knowledge-sharing events.
-It will support UC talent in conducting critical research, including a grant program to allow researchers to rapidly collect data and conduct analyses around crises Example: a research partnership has been developed with UCSB’s Natural Reserve System on wildfires (For more information, contact email@example.com)
+It will support UC talent in conducting critical research, including a grant program to allow researchers to rapidly collect data and conduct analyses around crises Example: a research partnership has been developed with UCSB’s Natural Reserve System on wildfires and another is being prepared on climate change (For more information, contact email@example.com)

 3. APPLIED LEARNING: Local, regional and global opportunities will be developed and supported to pursue applied research and student internships with partners in the UC system and externally with organizations like the California Governor’s Office, American Red Cross, and the World Bank.
 Example: a Dean’s Disaster Resilience Fellows program is being piloted at UC Santa Barbara (For more information, contact firstname.lastname@example.org)